la2050/archive/_projects/2016/nutrition-and-garden-education-for-underserved-children-common-threads-with-the-kitchen-community.md

   six schools to utilize our new digital nutrition education platform Common Bytes, reaching an additional 480 kids.
 project_impact: '["Access to healthy food","Obesity"]'
+project_proposal_impact:
+  - Access to healthy food
+  - Obesity
+project_proposal_description: >-
+  Common Threads (CT) and The Kitchen Community will train teachers at 15 LA schools to deliver experiential, classroom- and garden-based nutrition education to 1,886 underserved students, grades preK-8.
+Each student will receive 8-16 hours of hands-on education that empowers them to make healthier food choices and connects them to fresh food.
+CT will also train teachers at six schools to utilize our new digital nutrition education platform Common Bytes, reaching an additional 480 kids.
+project_areas:
+  - County of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   Common Threads (CT), in partnership with The Kitchen Community (TKC), will deliver hands-on nutrition and garden education programs to 2,366 underserved